SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 There are potential performance issues with Realtime mode.

-Setting a Rollup job/Rollup Definition to Realtime mode reduces Salesforce performance, as every update to those fields, **Fields to Aggregate** or **Criteria**, on a child record causes ~~the ~~DLRS to run.~~ In some cases it makes sense to have instantaneous monitoring of data.
-Realtime mode can be a wider performance danger if a Rollup job runs in a context with other automations, such as Flow or Process Builder, which could result in looping automations and eventually hitting Salesforce governor limits.~~
+Setting a Rollup job/Rollup Definition to Realtime mode reduces Salesforce performance, as every update to those fields, **Fields to Aggregate** or **Criteria**, on a child record causes DLRS to run.

 There are some scenarios where using Realtime mode would be beneficial.
 Take this example where there is a Rollup job/Rollup Definition counting Tasks on the parent Opportunity and the DLRS is not set to Realtime mode.
 When the user logs a call, the Task count would not be immediately updated.
 This may be confusing for the user.
 In this case Realtime mode would help abate confusion.